icmake(1)

 ICM-DEP

 Icm-dep is a support program called by icmake to determine source- and precompiled-header file dependencies.
 Icm-dep can be used for software projects that are developed as described in the C++ Annotations, section Header file organization in chapter Classes.
-For those projects classes are developed in their own directories, which are direct sub-directory of the project's main program directory.
-Their class interfaces are provided in class-header files bearing the names of the class-directories, and all headers that are required by the class's sources are declared in a separate internal header filed, commonly having extensions .ih.
+For those projects classes are developed in their own directories, which are direct sub-directories of the project's main program directory.
+Their class interfaces are provided in class-header files bearing the names of the class-directories, and all headers that are required by the class's sources are declared in a separate internal header files, commonly having extensions .ih.

-When icm-dep is activated (i.e., its argument go is specified) then icm-dep determines directory dependencies, touching all files in directories that depend on directories containing modified files, and/or removing precompiled headers if they include headers from other directories that were modified.
 By providing another argument than go icm-dep performs a `dry run': it analyzes dependencies, but it won't remove or touch files.

 As an example, for icmake itself the class dependencies, obtained using the option -VVV are shown as: